HackTacoma/Information/README.md

 This will be a comprehensive project.
 We need people to fill many positions.
 We will have teams for every aspect of this project.
 The following is a list of teams we need filled.

 ####Developers :computer:
 A core team of developers.
-Skills we are looking for are HTML, CSS, Javascript, backend and frontend engineers.
-We will be using the [MEAN](http://mean.io/#!/) stack for this project.
+Skills we are looking for are HTML, CSS, Javascript, iOS (Swift | Obj-C), backend and frontend engineers.

 ####Designers/ Artist :art:
 A team of UX/UI designers for the client facing side.
 Also we need logos, art and color templates.